adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

 ### Functions

-Writing lambda code can be done in almost any programming language thanks to possibility of defining [Custom AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html), but if you want to interact with other AWS services, it's much easer writing code in one of languages, that have official AWS SDK.
+Writing lambda code can be done in almost any programming language thanks to possibility of defining [Custom AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html).
+However if you want to interact with other AWS services, it’s much easer to write code in language, that have [official AWS SDK](https://aws.amazon.com/tools/).

 If the code executed by Lambda will be rather short, you can decide to inline it inside your CloudFormation script.